mattmilici/movieQuiz/README.md

 We used the Tailwind CSS framework, The Movie Database API, Giphy API, and JQuery UI to build, style, and add effects to our application.

+## User Story

+As an avid movie watcher
+I WANT to play a game that will allow me to guess an actor that has been in a movie So THAT I can gauge my score compared to my friends and gain bragging rights

 ## Usage

 When the user first enters this page this is what they will see.